Cliu5132/react-yifu/README.md

 # This is just a test for deploying react app to amplify

-Please reach out to me if you have any questions.
+Please don't reach out to me if you have any questions.